dfrappart/dfrappart.github.io/_posts/2024-01-19-Walkthrough_Secure_Hub_in_Virtual_WAN.markdown

 ```

-We'll notice the parameter `internet_security_enabled` which can e set to false or true.
+We'll notice the parameter `internet_security_enabled` which can be set to false or true.
 More on that later.
 In the `routing` block, we can see the `associated_route_table_id` set to the custom route table that we juste created.
 In the `propagated_route_table` block, we set the propagation to the `noneRouteTable` which is a way to not propagate the range from the connected network.
 The default configuration propagate those ranges and allows a simple routing configuration.
 Since we want to move to a Secure Hub, we said goodbye to the simple configuration ^^.